 The database is now more than ready for data.
-There is a script file for populating the database ("music.populate.script").
+There is a script file for populating the database ("mmdb.populate.script").
 In this file there are INSERT statements that refer to multimedia files on the local file system.
-It is assumed that all the multimedia files lie under d:\tmp.
+It is assumed that all the multimedia files are available in D:\tmp.
 It is essential that the multimedia files exist in the corresponding directory.
-If you choose not to place the multimedia files under d:\tmp, then you will have to exchange the location in the INSERT statements with the correct one.
-The multimedia files can be found in the "Music Database" folder that you have copied to your removable disk.
+If you choose not to place the multimedia files under D:\tmp, then you will have to exchange the location in the INSERT statements with the correct one.
+The multimedia files can be found in the "MMDB Database" folder that you have copied to your removable disk.
+Take a look at the INSERT statements before running them to make sure that the paths to the files correspond to their location on your disk.